 I wanted to meet with him in person to ensure that the scaffolding improved students’ comprehension of the instructions without changing the skills being assessed.
-Unlike the insertion of a simple diagram from Ms. Mary’s example, the collaborative discussion Mr. Mark and I had on his document could not have been completed with a quick e-mail.
+Unlike the insertion of a simple diagram from Ms. M example, the collaborative discussion Mr. M and I had on his document could not have been completed with a quick e-mail.

 Temporary Co-Planning requires even more time than the previous two forms because the content teacher wants support that spans over several days.
 It’s also likely that there’s a sizable group of ELs, but most should have developed at least social language.

 Often, content teachers will have a multi-day activity that requires the assistance of an ELT.
 A one-time event is not sufficient to guide the ELs through the learning experiences because each phase of learning is connected to the next.
 Scaffolding needs to occur at each phase of learning.

 For example, Mr. J, a history teacher, wanted to teach his students how to assess the reliability of a resource through a process called Origin, Purpose, Value, and Limitation (OPVL).
 He emailed me in frustration because he struggled with having many students, not just ELs, misunderstand this complex process.
 We decided to meet to collaborate.

 In the first meeting, we talked about each part of the OPVL process and analyzed what had stumped the students.
 We decided to turn the process into a flowchart and scheduled another meeting.
 At our next meeting, I shared a draft flowchart I had created, and we spent the entire period making modifications.
 I finished the second draft and we met one final time to finalize the flowchart below: